secureblue/secureblue.dev/content/articles/KARGS.md

 # Standard

-Stable kargs that are always applied by the `set-kargs-hardening` ujust script.
+Stable kernel arguments (kargs) that are always applied by the script `ujust set-kargs-hardening`.
+This hardening can be undone by running `ujust remove-kargs-hardening`.

 - `init_on_alloc=1`: Zero newly allocated pages and heaps, mitigating use-after-free vulnerabilities.
 - `init_on_free=1`: Fills freed pages and heaps with zeroes, mitigating use-after-free vulnerabilities.